 Map 6 shows the recreation, open space, historic, scenic and natural sites in the planning area.

-In the planning area there are two State parks, Oswald West and Hug Point, which provide parking, beach access, and picnic facilities.
+There are two State parks, Oswald West and Hug Point, which provide parking, beach access, and picnic facilities.
 There are also two wayside parks, one at Arcadia Beach and one across from Cannon View Park.